dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - why do the techniques of NLP exhibit their specific effects on our minds?

+- zazen meditation and visual input modulation/distortion
+  - connect this to the komuso sect of monks from the 17th century and the tengai(tengui) baskets they wore

+- reading discontinuities (& propagation of infinite values/etc) from
+  various points in networks, and inferring the remaining connections/structure of a mostly unknown analytical model

+- connect neurology to components of analytic psychology, especially the metaphysical components (archetypes) and patterns of developmental (progression)
+  - (this needs to come after establishing this connection)
+  - how do analytical machines tend to give rise to the same developmental/morphological patterns, which result in similar metaphysics
+  - what (architypical phenomena) are typical or consistent or even universal in the development/experience of analytical machines? which facets of their structure/experience are responsible for giving rise to these archetypes/patterns?
+  - how does the apparent "determined-ness" of an analytical model/machine's emulation of a system change as the analytical model/machine develops?
+    - in other words, for the ranges of concepts/inferences that appear to be overdetermined or underdetermined to an analytical machine, how do these change with the structure, training, or development of the analytical machine?
+      - e.g. when you're a kid, your limited knowledge of the world allows you to model/emulate a more limited set of systems and they all mostly appear to be underdetermined -- which makes any concept *seem* flexible and usually novel as well.
+        - by flexible, i mean that you can't anticipate how things will change, but expect what you know to change (or at least expand)
+        - when you're young, there is also much that appears to be overdetermined, but ends up being false or incomplete (because you didn't know what you didn't know)
+    - this over/underdetermined-ness changes over time. how does this relate to the developmental patterns of Jung (hero's journey, etc) and how does it relate to the "analytic/systems philosophy definition of love"
+      - it's this determined-ness that defines how "real" and "well-defined" that reality seems to be to someone
+        - how can change their subjective awareness of the world with the intent of provoking changes to how determined various systems seem to be? is it always easier others to change our perspective & (subjective awareness) in such a way that provokes real change in "determined-ness" of the systems that our sub/conscious mind sees?
+      - even though this determined-ness fluctuates over time, is there some limit to how often/frequently that we can provoke real sub/conscious change in "determined-ness" by relearning the world around us?
+        - how does the residue of what we already know affect the flexibility of our perspective in the future?
+        -
+      - how does this determined-ness affect our perception of the determinism of our lives? if we generally have over-determined conceptions of systems in life (esp. surrounding more critical phenomena/systems) then are we more likely to be pessimists/optimists ... with regard to our trajectary in life?
+        - are we then more likely to see our fate as a mostly fixed path, since our sets of knowledge lead us to subconsciously examine most systems as though they are over-determined?
+        - if we see our personal over-determined (perspective) as a limiting set of beliefs that constrains the flexbility of our sub/consciousness -- but we also *know* that our understanding the world is correct, since it is highly scientific and rational -- then how do we disrupt our determined fate?
+      - why should we ever allow ourselves to be fixed by our own beliefs/knowledge in this way?

 ### Analytic neurology and the third-eye: